-The issue category you select in the Support Summary page will appear as selected in the Create Case window.
+The issue category you select in the Support Summary page appears as selected in the Create Case window.
 To allow for quicker routing and resolution of your case, ensure that you select the most appropriate category.

 Details to be filled Description Specify a product Specify the name of the product in the given field.
-Type the first few letters of the product name to see a list of options.
+To see a list of options, type the first few letters of the product name.
 This option is not available if you want to create an administrative case.
 Select the priority of the issue

 Depending on how the issue impacts your operations, classify it as follows: